Midhurst Railways: The Petersfield Railway

 The Mid-Sussex and Midhurst Junction Railway had considered extending from Midhurst to Petersfield, on the Portsmouth line, controlled by the London and South Western Railway, but were deterred from doing so by the territorial exclusivity agreement between the LBSCR and the LSWR, Midhurst being considered to be the boundary.
 The connection was seen to be desirable, so a company was projected to make the line: it was to be called the Petersfield Railway, and its estimated cost was £90,000.

-A Bill was presented to Parliament for the Petersfield Railway; it would run from a junction with the Mid-Sussex and Midhurst Railway at Midhurst to a junction with the Portsmouth line immediately north of Petersfield station.
-During the consideration of the Bill in Parliament, there was a significant difference of views between, the Petersfield Railway and the MS&MR, and the Mid-Sussex company managed to have a clause inserted into the Petersfield Railway Act to specifically preclude a junction with its line.
-On that basis the Petersfield Railway got its authorising Act on 23 July 1860.
+A bill was presented to Parliament for the Petersfield Railway; it would run from a junction with the Mid-Sussex and Midhurst Railway at Midhurst to a junction with the Portsmouth line immediately north of Petersfield station.
+During the consideration of the bill in Parliament, there was a significant difference of views between, the Petersfield Railway and the MS&MR, and the Mid-Sussex company managed to have a clause inserted into the bill to specifically preclude a junction with its line.
+On that basis the Petersfield Railway got its authorising act of Parliament, the Petersfield Railway Act 1860 (23 & 24 Vict. c. clxxiii) on 23 July 1860.
 It was independent of the LSWR, and the line was to be 9 1/2 miles in length.

 A shareholders' meeting at the time of authorisation was told that an extension of the line to Southampton, connecting and running over the Bishops Waltham branch, would be possible.
 This was taken as an attractive idea, although the extension at 23 1/2 miles would be more than double the length of the authorised line; it would cost £260,000.
 The idea went to Parliament in 1861 but was rejected there, on the basis of opposition from the LSWR.
 An appeal to reconsider was later made to the LSWR board, but they declined to consider supporting the line.

 In September 1861 negotiations took place with the LSWR over absorption, and it was agreed that the Petersfield Railway would be sold to the LSWR for £110,000 in cash.
-This arrangement was made effective on 1 January 1863, and was authorised by an Act of 22 June 1863.
+This arrangement was made effective on 1 January 1863, and was authorised by the South Western Railway Act 1863 (26 & 27 Vict. c. xc) of 22 June 1863.

 Construction proceeded and Col Yolland of the Board of Trade inspected the line on 27 May 1864.
 However he was dissatisfied with some signal locations, and he required a full double junction at Petersfield.
 This was attended to, and he gave his consent for opening on 18 August 1864.
 The line opened to the public on 1 September 1864.
 It was the first railway at Midhurst.